Body By Simone Review: Is It Worth It?

 Body By Simone Studio Classes

-At the time of writing, Body by Simone studios are available in four cities: Chelsea, NYC; West Hollywood; Brentwood, CA; and London.
+Body by Simone studios are available in three cities: Chelsea, NYC; West Hollywood and Brentwood, CA.

 Specialty pop-classes are often available at these locations and others, and you can check the website regularly for opportunities.